Editor’s Note: This post was updated March 7, 2019

-Product led growth is the new norm.
-Series A investors and top-tier firms investing in B2B SaaS applications are actively looking for companies that are successfully implementing this bottoms-up growth strategy.
-A term coined by OpenView, product led growth (PLG) describes a go-to-market strategy that puts the product front and center at every stage in the customer journey – making product usage the primary driver of user acquisition, retention, and expansion.
+A term coined by OpenView, product led growth (PLG) describes a go-to-market strategy that puts the product front and center at every stage in the customer journey – making product usage the primary driver of user acquisition, retention and expansion.

 It’s easy to see why PLG is so attractive to both tech company CEOs and investors.
-PLG jump starts revenue through low-cost channels, run a wide variety of experiments, and predict outcomes and revenue more accurately than many traditional go-to-market motions.
+PLG jump starts revenue through low-cost channels, runs a wide variety of experiments, and predicts outcomes and revenue more accurately than many traditional go-to-market motions.
 In addition, even though PLG is operationally light, it has proven to be an effective way to gain traction quickly, even in competitive markets.

 Another appealing attribute of companies who are able to use a product led strategy is their maniacal focus on selling directly to the end user of the product and a strong understanding of an entry point to land and then expand within an organization.
 This is critical information for any company, but especially for those in the fast-moving world of SaaS products.

 The opportunity some product led companies miss, however, is integrating a sales team to get the most out of their PLG strategy.
 It may seem counterintuitive at first, but PLG and Sales are not mutually exclusive.
 In fact, together, they make a very powerful combination.Product led growth and sales are not mutually exclusive. @briannekimmel explains that together, they actually make a powerful combination.
 Read here: Click To Tweet